Chemistry, M.A.

 - Graduates will be able to demonstrate advanced level knowledge in both a) synthesis and materials chemistry and b) analytical and physical chemistry methods, with a higher level of knowledge expected in the student’s area of focus.

-- Graduates will be able to use standard search tools and retrieval methods to obtain information about a topic, substance, technique or an issue relating to chemistry, and assess relevant studies from the chemical literature.
+- Graduates will be able to use standard search tools and retrieval methods to obtain information about a topic, substance, technique or issue relating to chemistry, and assess relevant studies from the chemical literature.

 - Graduates will be able to apply learned chemical practices and theories to proposed problems.